 Exit gates or blow out gates are located adjacent to the entry ticket scan portals.
-The number of gates is determined based on the venue capacity and park crowd modeling, to accept the exiting spectators from the potential new Flames Arena into the park general population and circulation.
+The number of gates is determined based on the venue capacity and park crowd modeling, to accept the exiting spectators from the Saddledome into the park general population and circulation.